What is plantar fasciitis?

 Foot Massages

-Massage the bottom of the heel and the bottom of the arch while soaking in warm water.
-A golf ball or tennis ball can be used for this.
-Alternatively, rolling devices are made specifically for massing the bottom of the foot and can be purchased online.
-Perform the massage for 5-10 minutes one time daily, preferably at the end of your day before bed.
-Make sure to pull the big toe up when you massage.
-Alternatively, one can massage the heel by hand by pulling back on the ankle and big toe, then deeply massaging the painful areas with the opposite thumb or knuckles.
+Gentle massage can help alleviate discomfort associated with plantar fasciitis.
+Try massaging the bottom of the heel and arch of the foot, particularly after soaking your feet in warm water.
+A golf ball or tennis ball can be used to roll out the bottom of the foot, or you can use a specialized foot massaging device.
+For best results, perform the massage for 5–10 minutes daily, preferably before bed.
+When massaging, gently pull the big toe up to stretch the area.
+You can also massage the heel manually by pulling back on the ankle and big toe, then using your thumb or knuckles to apply deep pressure to the painful areas.